CREESTL/NanoTrade/README.md

 - Run sripts on the node

 ```
-npx hardhat run *script name here* --network localhost
+npx hardhat run <script name here> --network localhost
 ```

 <a name="wallets"/>

 ### Wallets

-For deployment you will need to use either _your existing wallet_ or _a generated one_.
+For deployment of contracts and interactions with contracts you will need to use either _your existing wallet_ or _a generated one_.

 #### Using an existing wallet